 Popular combinations are:

 Dr. Weintraub offers the Sciton Broad Band Light (BBL) system to effectively treat specific hair and skin types.
-The BBL light is absorbed by the melanin in the hair follicles and converted to heat that eliminates the hair at the follicular level.
+The BBL light is absorbed by the melanin in the hair follicles and converted to heat that reduces the appearance of hair at the follicular level.
 Because of Sciton’s revolutionary sapphire cooling plate, there is minimal discomfort associated with the treatment, often preventing the need for topical anesthetics.

 Several sessions are recommended (spaced four to eight weeks apart), depending on the area of the body and the color of the hair.